ProgrammingBlockchain/ProgrammingBlockchain/key_generation/key_generation.md

 Keep in mind that an attacker can decrease entropy by gathering information about you or your system.
 If you use the timestamp as entropy source, then an attacker can decrease the entropy by knowing you generated the key last week, and that you only use your computer between 9am and 6pm.

-In the previous part I talked briefly about a special KDF called **Scrypt.** As I said, the goal of a KDF is to make brute force costly.
+In the previous part I talked briefly about a special KDF called **Scrypt**.
+As I said, the goal of a KDF is to make brute force costly.

 So it should be no surprise for you that a standard already exists for encrypting your private key with a password using a KDF.
 This is [BIP38](http://www.codeproject.com/Articles/775226/NBitcoin-Cryptography-Part).